 This painting belongs to a series of portraits representing the Five Senses, each depicting a daughter of a wealthy family from Amsterdam.
-A young girl with a strangely adult face holds a one-piece soprano recorder, left hand uppermost.
-Her instrument has a flared bell, covering all but the bottom and the second-from-bottom finger holes.
+A young girl with a strangely adult face holds a one-piece soprano recorder with a flared bell, covering all but the bottom and the second-from-bottom finger holes.
 The bottom hole is in line with the others and not offset.
-The note she is playing - Eb (or in German Es) - supports the identification of the subject as 11-year-old Elizabeth Spiegel, a family friend of the artist whose name is written on the rear of the painting.
+The note played on the recorder - Eb (or in German Es) - supports the identification of the subject as 11-year-old Elizabeth Spiegel, a family friend of the artist whose name is written on the back of the painting.
 She represents Hearing.
 Her gown of costly satin and pearl ornaments proclaims her family's prosperity, and the imported ostrich feathers from Africa indicate Amsterdam's role as an international trade centre.